 Studies of prolotherapy in people with low back pain have had mixed results.
 A combination of prolotherapy and spinal manipulation or back exercises seems to be more effective than is prolotherapy alone.

 The American Pain Society recommends against prolotherapy for treating low back pain, but other authorities are suspending judgment until larger, more-thorough studies have been done.
 Until then, talk to your doctor before deciding whether prolotherapy is right for you.

 See more Expert Answers

 - Distel LM, et al. Prolotherapy: A clinical review of its role in treating chronic musculoskeletal pain.
-Physical Medicine & Rehabilitation.
-2011;3:S78.
+PM & R. 2011;3:S78.